morwarid1/morwarid1.github.io/cv.md

 - Maintain data in Raiser’s Edge Database Management System (DBMS) including updating contacts and gift donations.
 - Oversee distribution of monthly newsletter including validating distribution list and reviewing articles.

 `2016 - 2017`
 __Merchandise Representativee__, Me to We Corporation

 - Sold ‘Me to We’ products at a merchandise booth.
 - Entered sales data into system at end of each shift.

+`2016 - 2017`
+__Match Tutor__, Algonquin College

+- Helped tutees with their course material in one-on-one service.
+- Guided students to the right supplemental learning materials.
 ------------

 ## Education